general terms of sales, delivery and payment

 (3) If it becomes discernible after conclusion of the contract (e.g. through an application for commencement of insolvency proceedings) that our entitlement to the purchase price is at risk due to the Buyer's lack of ability to perform, we shall be entitled according to the statutory provisions to the refusal of performance and – if appropriate after the fixing of a deadline – to withdrawal from the contract (Section 321 BGB).
 In the case of contracts for the manufacture of unfungible items (one-off productions), we may declare the withdrawal immediately; the statutory regulations about the dispensability of the fixing of a deadline shall remain unaffected.

 (1) In the event of shipment, if nothing to the contrary is agreed, delivery shall be carried out by railway, post, parcel service or carrier at our option.
-For a net value of goods of more than EUR 510.00, delivery shall be carried out carriage and postage paid to the Buyer's domestic delivery address or, in the event of exportation, free to the German border/German airport duty unpaid.
-For a net value of goods below EUR 510.00, we charge the carriage and postage costs actually accruing.
+The following applies in the case of shipping to an address in Germany: For a net value of goods of more than EUR 510.00, delivery shall be carried out carriage and postage paid; if the net value of goods is below EUR 510.00, we charge the carriage and postage costs actually accruing.
+Deliveries to abroad shall be carried out EXW Thalhausen/Westerwald (Incoterm 2020), irrespective of the goods value.

 7. Notification of defects and warranty

-(1) Statutory provisions shall apply, if nothing else is determined below, for the Buyer's rights in the event of material and title defects (including wrong and short delivery as well as incorrect assembly or inadequate assembly instructions).
-In all cases, the statutory special provisions in the event of final delivery of the Item to a consumer shall remain unaffected (recourse against the supplier in accordance with Sections 478 and 479 BGB).
+(1) Statutory provisions shall apply, if nothing else is determined below, for the Buyer's rights in the event of material and title defects (including wrong and short delivery as well as incorrect assembly or inadequate assembly instructions.
+In all cases, the statutory provisions regarding the sale of consumer goods (sections 474 et seq.
+German Civil Code) and the rights of the Buyer arising from separately issued guarantees, in particular on the part of the manufacturer, shall remain unaffected.

 (2) The basis of our liability for defects shall be above all the agreement reached about the condition of the Item.
 All the product specifications that are the subject-matter of the individual contract shall be deemed to be the agreement about the condition of the Item; it makes no difference in this regard whether the product specification originates from the Buyer, from the manufacturer or from us.